Local Outreach to Suicide Survivors (LOSS)

 4. After initial contact is made and the Aftercare Guide delivered the LOSS team will follow up with survivors to see if additional resources are needed.

-What are the New Support Groups?
+What are the Support Groups?

 • Youth and Young Adult Survivors of Suicide Loss (ages 14 – 24)

-• Adult Survivors of Suicide Attempts (SOSA)
+• Adult (18 and older) Survivors of Suicide Attempts (SOSA)

-Who will facilitate these groups?
+Who facilitates these groups?

 For the Youth and Young Adult Support Survivors of Suicide Loss Group.

-Volunteer co-facilitators can have either professional experience in suicide prevention and grief support or have lived experience as a survivor of suicide loss and be two years removed from the loss and far enough along in their journey to support others.
-The suicide loss can be from a friend, co-worker, family member, partner or as a witness.
+Adult co-facilitators must complete 16 hours of training and be interested in supporting youth who have lost someone to suicide.
+Volunteer co-facilitators can have either professional experience in suicide prevention and grief support or they may have lived experience as a survivor of suicide loss. and Volunteers should be at least two years removed from their own loss and far enough along in their journey to support others.

 For the Adult Survivors of Suicide Attempt Support Group.

+Volunteer co-facilitators must either have lived experience as a suicide attempt survivor or professional experience in suicide prevention.
 Those with lived experience should be 2 years or more removed from their suicide attempt experience and must be far enough along on their own journey of recovery to support others in a structured group setting.

 What are the requirements for LOSS Volunteers?